arrowtype/blog/README.md

 ## License

-**Written content & images** are copyright Arrow Type and may not be reused or republished without written permission.
-Content may be quoted and referenced in other works; but please don’t plagiarize it or republish on another platform without prior written permission from Arrow Type.
+**Written content & images** are copyright ArrowType and may not be reused or republished without written permission.
+Content may be quoted and referenced in other works; but please don’t plagiarize it or republish on another platform without prior written permission from ArrowType.

 **Typefaces** used have their own licensing details.